census-instrumentation/opencensus-specs/stats/Record.md

 Implementations MAY define a `MeasurementMap` which describes a set of data points to be collected for a set of Measures.
 Adding this functionality may improve the efficiency of the record usage API.
 Additionally, when recording Measurements, `MeasurementMap` should optionally take a map of string key-value pairs to record an exemplar.
+The string map is called `attachments` and represents the contextual information of an exemplar, for example trace id, span id or dropped labels.

 ## Recording Stats